imagine-space/TOMLWORKCV/README.md

  In my final project I collaborated with researchers at the Diamond Light Source accelerator.
 I researched how to optimise the performance of evolutionary algorithms for deducing the optimal path of a beamline.
 I completed modules in a broad range of topics including Astrophysics, Theoretical Physics, Complexity, Advanced Physics Algorithms and Statistical Analysis for Experimental Physics.

+## Role experience

+At Republic I had extensive experience deploying cloud services on AWS inluding Elastic Container Services, Kubernetes, and AWS Lambda.
+I have deployed Docker services using Google Cloud Run and data integrations with BigQuery.
+In my next role I am looking to master Cloud architecture, specifically Terraform and Kubernetes.

+I am a fluent Python programmer, I have trained and deployed machine learning models with Tensorflow on Google Colab.
+Furthermore at Republic I built and maintained a KYC integration API written in Flask and deployed to AWS Lambda.

 ## Social Good

 - I volunteered at the Science Museum where I taught children to code through CoderDojo.